Bylkuss/libft/README.md

 # LIBFT
 ## README.md template credit: https://github.com/GHebert42
-# Libft #
+# Libft < The first project of the 42 common core >

-__list of the most used fuctions from libc rebuilt and there are their protypes and uses ⤵️
+__Desc: list of the most used fuctions from libc rebuilt by me.
+Here are the protypes and the uses ⤵️

 - - - -
 # Table